Interface Query

 Declares common operations for controlling the execution of statements and queries written in the Jakarta Persistence query language or in native SQL.

-• For a Jakarta Persistence UPDATE or DELETE statement, or for a native SQL statement that returns a row count, an instance Statement should be used to execute the statement.
+• For a Jakarta Persistence UPDATE or DELETE statement, or for a native SQL statement that returns a row count, an instance of Statement should be used to execute the statement.

 • For a Jakarta Persistence SELECT query or for any native SQL query that returns a result set, an instance of TypedQuery should be used.